nodeexcel/flowOfDotenv/README.md

 dotenvFlow.config();
 ```

-Alternatively, you can use the default config entry point that allows you to configure **dotenv-flow** using command switch flags or predefined environment variables:
+Alternatively, you have the option to utilize the default configuration entry point, which enables configuring dotenv-flow through command-line switch flags or predefined environment variables.

 ```js
 require('dotenv-flow/config');